 I still see these brands in supermarkets across S.E.
 Asia and muse that I wish my books had the same staying power that these brands seem to have.

 How clever I thought myself over the years, writing ‘clever’ campaigns convincing the consumer to purchase products and services that, in all honesty, they really didn’t need or indeed afford.
-Over the years campaigns for banks, tobacco, luxury cars and overpriced apartments followed to which I applied my talents with undisguised gusto.
-Even though I hate to admit it, I did have a rather passionate love affair with the industry as, it paid well, afforded me time off to take really, really long lunches and if one kept winning awards, given free range within the agency.
+Over the years, campaigns for banks, tobacco, luxury cars and overpriced apartments followed, to which I applied my talents with undisguised gusto.
+Even though I hate to admit it, I did have a rather passionate love affair with the industry, as it paid well, afforded me time off for really, really long lunches, and, if one kept winning awards, gave free rein within the agency.

 nike ad.jpeg

 I never did get to work on Coke or that other terribly sexy brand of footwear, Nike.
-I don’t think I have ever purchased one of their products emblazoned with that ubiquitous and all too recognizable swoosh.
+I don’t think I have ever purchased one of their products emblazoned with that ubiquitous and all-too-recognisable swoosh.
 I never felt the need to be an unpaid walking billboard for a company whose products are manufactured in sweatshops across Asia.
-However, their advertising agency, the highly regarded Weiden and Kennedy created what I believe is the greatest copy line ever written; the brilliantly simple, “Just Do It “
+However, their advertising agency, the highly regarded Weiden and Kennedy, created what I believe is the greatest copy line ever written; the brilliantly simple, “Just Do It “

 sweatshop.jpeg

-“Should we buy that house, it's out of our budget range?
+“Should we buy that house?
+Is it out of our budget range?
 “Just Do It”

 “Perhaps we should put off that trip to Japan this year.
 Nope. ”Just Do It”